 100% non-superwash Merino/Rambouillet; 312 yards per 100g skein

-This is a true sport-weight yarn with a very subtle tonality that lends depth to the stitch texture.
+Hand-dyed with natural dyes, this is a true sport-weight yarn with a very subtle tonality that lends depth to the stitch texture.
 The yarn is dense and bouncy with crisp, deep stitch definition.
+This yarn has a micron count of 20-21, which means most wearers will be very comfortable wearing it next to the skin.

 6 Stitch markers, plus one unique marker for the beginning of the round.